dbat/epoch/README.md

-      options/switches (optional), the last one given, took precedent: switch can be prefixed by "-" (DASH) or "/" (SLASH) switch also case insensitive, ie. "-n" is equal with "/N" -x      Use UNIX epoch: seconds since 1970 (DEFAULT) -m      Use MS/Excel epoch: seconds since 1600 -l      interpret as local time (DEFAULT)
+      options/switches (optional), the last one given, took precedent: switch can be prefixed by "-" (DASH) or "/" (SLASH) switch is case insensitive, ie. "-n" is equal with "/N" -x      Use UNIX epoch: seconds since 1970 (DEFAULT) -m      Use MS/Excel epoch: seconds since 1600

+        -l      Interpret as local time (DEFAULT)
-        -u      interpret as UTC/GMT time
+        -u      Interpret as UTC/GMT time

+        -f N    Use this locale date format, where N is:
+                  1:    mm/dd/yyyy  (USA)
+                  2:    dd.mm.yyyy  (EU, Asia, Oz)
+                  3:    yyyy.mm.dd  (ISO)
+                  else: dd/mm/yyyy  (DEFAULT)

-        -s"str" use this str as separator for multiple timestamps (default is using new-line as separator)
+        -s"str" Use this [str] as separator for multiple timestamps (default is using new-line as separator)
+                [str] must be quoted if contain spaces or any special chars

-        -d      show the interpreted given numbers in the result (DEBUG) -e      also show the original given numbers in the result (DEBUG) -n      don't print the original/interpreted values (DEFAULT)
+        -d      Show the interpreted given numbers in the result (DEBUG) -e      Also show the original given numbers in the result (DEBUG Ex) -n      Don't print the original/interpreted values (DEFAULT)

-        -?|?    this help.
+        -?|?
+This Help
         -!
-Show limits.
+Show limits
-        --      stop parsing the next remaining arguments as options
+        --      Stop parsing the next remaining arguments as options

 Examples: